 There’s no shame in having an alternative method of communication on standby for when you’re struggling to communicate, your listener has trouble understanding, or you need to give your voice a break.
 Consider carrying a pen and notebook with you so you can write or draw what you want to say, or use a notes app on your smartphone to type out messages.

-Communicating with Someone with Slurred Speech
+Communicating with Someone with Slurred Speech after a Head Injury

 When you’re in a noisy environment, communication can be difficult at the best of times.
 Finding a quiet place — ideally face to face instead of over the phone — where you can speak to your friend, loved one, or employee without distractions means you can focus all of your attention on the conversation.

 Don’t worry about asking questions if you’re not sure if you understand slurred speech correctly.
 It’s not helpful to pretend you do; the person you’re speaking to will appreciate your honesty.

 It can be helpful to ask yes or no questions, repeat what you think you heard, and ask them to clarify if you’re correct.

 One of the methods an individual with dysarthria may use to communicate is gesturing.
 This might include pointing, signing, using different body movements, or writing things down to convey their thoughts.
 Keep an eye out for these methods and give them your full attention while speaking.